-Residential care settings and care homes will also still need to apply the 14 days' self-isolation period for contacts of COVID-19 cases even if they meet the contact self-isolation exemption criteria.
-The 14 days period starts from the date of last exposure to the case and should be agreed between the hospital and care home manager, supported by HPTs and include a negative PCR test.
+Residential care settings and care homes will also still need to apply the 10 days' selfisolation period for contacts of COVID-19 cases even if they meet the contact self-isolation exemption community criteria.
+The 10 days period starts from the date of last exposure to the case and should be agreed between the hospital and care home manager, supported by HPTs and include an negative PCR test.
 This precautionary approach recognises the vulnerability of the other residents living in the care home.